nishuvr/NewsApp/README.md

 ## NewsApp
-NewsApp is a cross platform (iOS and Android) React Native News app, created using NewsAPI.org fr the news data and NativeBase.io for the UI.
+NewsApp is a cross platform (iOS and Android) React Native News app, created using NewsAPI.org for the news data and NativeBase.io for the UI.
 To run the app:
 * clone / download the repo
 * cd directory